astrauka/presentations/2018-how-brain-works/README.md

 ## Structure

 - Stress effect on your brain
+- Ways to break thoughts cycle
 - Forming habits
 - Changing reactions
-- Meditation as a way to break thoughts cycle

 ---